 Bonneville Lock and Dam along the Columbia River GorgeClick thumbnail to view full-size

 Columbia Gorge Hotel & Wah-Gwin-Gwin Falls

 One last impression from this part of our Oregon trip that was still along the Columbia River was our reservation for the famous multi-course breakfast at the Columbia Gorge Hotel.

-Getting back to that "World Famous Farm Breakfast" I kept a souvenir menu and it's offerings included the following:
+Getting back to that "World Famous Farm Breakfast" at the Columbia Gorge Hotel, I kept a souvenir menu and its offerings included the following:

 You might be wondering about the "Honey from the Sky?"
-A white apron-ed young lady offered the honey for your biscuits with quite a flourish.
+A young lady wearing a white apron offered the honey for your biscuits with quite a flourish.
 She would dip a spoon in the honey and lift it as far as her arm could reach towards the sky and the honey would drip down in a small stream and hit the biscuits with pinpoint accuracy!

 Hood River, Oregon

 At this point we departed the Columbia River and the Columbia Gorge Hotel for other sites within the beautiful state of Oregon after enjoying the numerous scenic waterfalls and gorgeous scenery all along the Columbia River Gorge.
 If you get a chance to visit this part of the country I would highly recommend doing so.

 State of Oregon

 Oregon is in the scenic northwestern part of the United States.